Effective Date: November 2023

 11. International Transfers of Personal Information

-As a global organization, we may transfer your personal information to countries outside the European Economic Area (“EEA”).
-When we transfer your personal information to countries outside the EEA, we will ensure an adequate level of protection is guaranteed by making sure - where required by law - that at least one of the following appropriate guarantees have been implemented:
+As a global organization, we may transfer your personal information to countries within and outside the European Economic Area (“EEA”).
+When we transfer your personal information to countries outside the EEA, including when we share your information with Greenberg Traurig, PA, Greenberg Traurig LLP (a Florida registered entity) or Greenberg Traurig LLP (a UK registered entity), we will ensure an adequate level of protection is guaranteed by making sure - where required by law - that at least one of the following appropriate guarantees have been implemented:

-- Transfer of personal information to countries which, according to the European Commission, offer an adequate level of protection to personal information (so-called “adequacy decision”);
+- Transfer is to countries which, according to the European Commission, offer an adequate level of protection to personal information (so-called “adequacy decision”);

-- Use of specific contracts, approved by the European Commission, which ensure the same protection to personal information as granted in the EEA;
+- We use specific contracts, approved by the European Commission, which ensure the same protection to personal information as granted in the EEA; or

 12. Legal Basis for the Processing of Personal Information